Pinkuagrawal28/news-cli/README.md

 -   [Commands](docs/commands.md): Detailed usage of all CLI commands.
 -   [Features](docs/features.md): In-depth description of all functionalities.
 -   [Troubleshooting](docs/troubleshooting.md): Solutions to common issues and errors.
+-   [Visual Demo](docs/demo.md): A visual walkthrough of the CLI's features.

 ## 🤝 Contributing